Top Charlotte Law Firms for Finance Associates

 Quick Answer

-Charlotte's finance legal market is dominated by both national firms and regional powerhouses, driven by Bank of America and Wells Fargo headquarters.
-The market offers excellent training opportunities with 15-25% lower salaries than NYC but significantly lower living costs.
+Charlotte's finance legal market is dominated by both national firms and regional powerhouses, driven by Bank of America's headquarters and Wells Fargo's major Charlotte hub.
+The market offers strong training opportunities, with salaries often somewhat below NYC scale (though this varies by firm — some national firms pay market) and significantly lower living costs.

 Share